 Benefits of Advertising your Yoga Studio with Groupon

 - No up-front cost.
 You pay when you generate sales.

 - Geo-targeted marketing.

-- The consumers on Groupon’s list are generally a responsive list to Groupon emails.
-They voluntarily sign up to Groupon and the email messages sent by Groupon have a relatively high open rate.
+- The consumers on Groupon’s list are generally responsive list to Groupon emails.
+They voluntarily sign up to Groupon and the email messages sent by Groupon have a relatively high open-rate.

 Although your studio has much to gain from using Groupon, you can also hurt your business if you don’t prepare.